Failure of weak-type endpoint restriction estimates for quadratic manifolds: Remarks

 There are some manifolds, for example, the moment curve, where the extension operator does satisfy weak-type bounds at the restriction endpoint.
 For most manifolds, however, the problem of proving weak-type endpoint bounds remains open.
-We are not sure when to expect weak-type endpoint bounds to hold, but our proof requires certain geometric properties unique to quadratic manifolds, so it would need significant modification to apply to other manifolds.
-Specifically, it is important for our proof that the dimensions of the large plates $T_{\eta, R, v}$ grow at only two different rates: $R$ in the tangent directions to $\mathcal{M}$ at $\eta$ and $R^2$ in the normal directions, which does not hold for general manifolds.
-This property allows us to expand an $\mathcal{N}$-Kakeya set $E$ to contain the plates $t_{\eta, R, v}$ while controlling the increase in the measure of $E$. \end{enumerate}
+Our proof requires certain geometric properties unique to quadratic manifolds or small perturbations thereof, so it would need significant modification to apply to most other manifolds.
+Specifically, it is important for in the proofs of both Theorem \ref{thm:kmf} and Theorem \ref{thm:hkak} that we can approximate $\mathcal{E}(\chi_{\eta, \de, v})$ with a rectangular prism $T_{\eta, \de, v}$ with only two side lengths, $\de^{-1}$ and $\de^{-2}$ and this is certainly not the case for general manifolds. \end{enumerate}